Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

  # A1 - Select & Sort Data

   ## 1 - How To Query Data
-Covers simple `SELECT` statements and `ORDER BY` clause to sort the output to answer basic questions.
+Simple `SELECT` statements and `ORDER BY` clause to sort the output to answer basic questions
   ### Select ALL Columns
  Use `*` to inspect all the columns in a table.
 **example:** Show all records from the `language` table from the `dvd_rentals` schema.